tomlowen/tomlowen/README.md

 I'm a full-stack software developer based in Birmingham.

 I was working in scientific publishing in Production and Product roles until I realised I was destined for a career in Tech.
-Having recently completed the School of Code Bootcamp, I'm now looking to realise my dream of becoming a full-time software developer.
+Having recently completed the School of Code Bootcamp, I'm now working as a Junior Web Developer at Stickee.

 Please say hello! 🙂